Towards Fast, Adaptive, and Hardware-Assisted User-Space Scheduling: User Interrupt, Limitation and Design

 \subsection{User-Level Scheduler}

 LibPreemptible exposes an API for users to easily integrate application-specific scheduling policies.
-Figure~\ref{fig:scheduler} shows an example of a user-level scheduler built over LibPreemptible.

 The scheduler is responsible for scheduling incoming requests across available worker threads.
-The scheduler is triggered either by the preemption signal from the LibPreemptible library or when a new request arrives.
-It then makes the next scheduling decision based on the set of metrics (statistics) collected from the previous requests over a given time window, typically 10s (including the request load $\mu$, median and tail latencies, the length of the local queues $Qlen$).
+The scheduler is triggered either by the preemption signal from the UINTR, which is controlled by the deadline in the LibPreemptible library or when a new request arrives.
+It then makes the next scheduling decision based on the set of metrics (Stats) collected from the previous requests over a given time window, typically 10s (including the request load $\mu$, median and tail latencies, the length of the local queues $Qlen$).
 The statistics are used to control QoS by changing the deadline or time quantum for each request individually.

 In this example, we use a two-level scheduling mechanism to achieve adaptive QoS control with scheduling (Figure \ref{fig:scheduler}).
 Each worker thread is associated with a local queue of requests to be executed.
 The local scheduler acts in the following situations: 1) when it sees an incoming request on the queue, 2) or when a function got timed-out/preempted.
 Local queues for each worker manage execution of functions in a FIFO order.
 Preempted long-running functions go into the global ``running list'' together with their context.
 Finished functions go into the global ``free list'' and the contexts are reused.
 A centralized running and free context list, which the scheduler maintains, help with better load balancing.